Skip to content

 Pirohy

-Tip: Ask for the bryndza filling for the most authentically Slovak experience.
+Tip: Ask for the bryndza filling for the most authentically Slovak experience - it is the same cheese that defines the national dish.

 Segedinsky Gulas

-Tip: The bread dumplings are essential - use them to mop up every bit of sauce.
+Tip: The bread dumplings are essential - use them to mop up every last bit of the paprika-and-sour-cream sauce.

 Sweet Treats